niess/goupil/docs/library/compton_process.rst

    Computes the differential cross-section (DCS) for Compton scattering of a photon on an atom of a given `material`.
-The input parameters are the ingoing energy (in MeV) and the outgoing energy (in MeV), which can be a single float or a numpy array of floats.
+The input parameters are the ingoing energy (in MeV) and the outgoing energy (in MeV), which can be a single :external:py:class:`float` or a :external:py:class:`numpy.ndarray` of floats.
    The material must be provided as either a :doc:`material_definition` or :doc:`material_record` object.

    Examples
    ^^^^^^^^